Frangelicomk/MS2-Snake-Project/README.md

 due to the was it was designed will take to much of a space.
 Again this is a future to be fixed later on.
 + 12.03.2022 : While the user can not go Down while going UP or LEFT while going RIGHT and vice verca there is a bug that when you follow a direction and quick press 2 buttons the snake will move back wards causing GAME OVER. again I have asked in SLACK and my TUTOR and this issue still havent been fixed.
++ 13.03.2022 : Vibration completely removed as it was causing IPHONE users not to be able to play the game on SAFARI.

 ## Deployment